The 2023 Toyota Prius Has 1 Major Advantage Over the Corolla Hybrid

 The 2023 Toyota Prius LE returns the best mpg figures in the model’s lineup.
 For instance, the LE gets around 57 mpg city and 56 mpg highway.
 According to TrueCar, that’s about four to five mpg more than the higher trims like the XLE or Limited.

 As a result, the Prius lineup outperforms the 2023 Toyota Corolla Hybrid’s fuel economy by a wide margin.
 The heavier Prius L and other all-wheel drive (AWD) variations lose a bit of the LE’s efficiency.
 Understandably so, given the added weight of the AWD platform.
-Still, with combined EPA economy figures of around 54 mpg, an AWD Prius isn’t a tough compromise.
+Still, with combined EPA economy figures of around 54 mpg, an AWD Toyota Prius isn’t a tough compromise.

 How many mpg does a Toyota Corolla Hybrid get?